toschoo/beet/README.md

 and internal nodes (which contain pointers to other nodes as data).

-The attributes `leafNodeSize` and `intNodeSize` indicate the number of key/data pairs stored in one node of the corresponding type.
+The attributes `leafNodeSize` and `intNodeSize` indicate the number of key/value pairs stored in one node of the corresponding type.

-The attributes `leafPageSize` and `intPageSize` indicate the size of pages that store leaf nodes and internal node respectively in bytes.
+The attributes `leafPageSize` and `intPageSize` indicate the size of pages that store leaf nodes and internal nodes respectively in bytes.

 The size of a leaf page must be at least: